All About Pliers

 Like other pliers, they hinge at a pivot point, so working the handles together or apart causes the jaws to close or open.
 The jaws have shallow serrations for firm gripping, especially of flat objects like sheet metal, which explains their popularity among sheet-metal workers.
 An electrician relies upon the jaws for twisting together wires into a cone-shaped knot that is then protected by a plastic insulator called a wire nut.
 Immediately behind the jaws are a pair of side cutters, designed for cutting wire.
 Using them to cut nails will dull them quickly.

-Though the pliers are sold in various sizes, with lengths from five to 10 inches, the eight-inch size serves most needs.
+Though the pliers are sold in various sizes, with lengths from five to 10 inches, the eight-inch size serves most needs (view example on Amazon).
 Buy a pair with plastic grips, but keep in mind that the plastic alone is not sufficient to protect you from electric shock.
 Do not use these – or any other tools – on live wires.
 Always remove the fuse, turn off the breaker, unplug the cord before performing any electrical work.

 These adjustable pliers are designed to be used as a hand-held vice or clamp that locks firmly onto a workpiece.
 Also called plier wrenches, lever-wrench pliers, and by the proprietary name Vicegrips, they have a double-lever action.